leetcode-1533/latex/README.md

  * Out of box, no need to install extra package.

- To take a look of the effect, please take a lock at [template.pdf](/template.pdf)
+ To take a look of the effect, please take a look at [template.pdf](/template.pdf)